joycao1/splash-hyena/README.md

 Utilities to merge carrot FASTAs across samples.

 count_carrots.sbatch
-Helper Slurm job that counts FASTA records (carrots) in each output and reports per-file counts + totals.
+Helper Slurm job that counts FASTA records (carrots) in each output and reports per-file counts and totals.

 commands/
-Builds of bkc_filter and bkc_dump executables.
+Contains builds of the bkc_filter and bkc_dump executables.

 out/
 Default output directory for FASTAs, logs, and carrot counts.